Lombiq/DotNest-Core-SDK/Readme.md

 This gives you an easy way to always work with same code base as what is running on DotNest.
   - The `Git clone URL` should be `git+https://github.com/Lombiq/DotNest-Core-SDK.git`.
   - The `Hg clone URL` (don't worry about `Hg`) should be a similar URL pointing to your fork with some authentication details to allow Git-Hg Mirror to push to your repository.
-  You can create an access token under under [your GitHub settings](https://github.com/settings/tokens) (select full `repo` access) and use it as follows: `git+https://0123456789abcdef0123456789abcdef:x-oauth-basic@github.com/AwesomeDeveloper/Awesome-Project.git`.
+  You can create an access token under [your GitHub settings](https://github.com/settings/tokens) (select full `repo` access) and use it as follows: `git+https://0123456789abcdef0123456789abcdef:x-oauth-basic@github.com/AwesomeDeveloper/Awesome-Project.git`.
   - The `Mirroring direction` should be `Git to Hg`.
   - Make sure that you never commit anything on the branches coming from the original repository, otherwise the synchronization will fail.